 #9 Find a Vet Familiar with the Process

-As part of the process to import a dog to Australia, you’ll need to visit a vet multiple times in the lead up, for the different tests, parasite treatments and the final examination and veterinary health certificate.
+As part of the process to import a dog to Australia, you’ll need to visit a vet multiple times in the lead up, for the different tests, internal and external parasite treatment and the final examination and veterinary health certificate.
 They will need to be a government-approved veterinarian (a USDA accredited veterinarian in the USA).

 (Note that the process for cats is slightly simpler, with no tests required other than the RNAT test.)

 It will be a lot easier if you find a vet who is already familiar with the import process for Australia, regardless of whether this is organised by your pet transport company or you directly engage with a vet.

 One of the trickiest parts of the import process is getting the timeline right.
 There are a lot of different steps, with different date requirements.

 For instance, dogs and cats being transported to Australia need to received two internal parasite treatments, within 45 days of export, at least 14 days apart, with the second treatment within five days before export.
 And the dates must be correct – they will be checked!